isl-org/Open3D/docs/tutorial/t_reconstruction_system/integration.rst

 TSDF Integration
 -------------------------------------
 Truncated Signed Distance Function (TSDF) integration is the key of dense volumetric scene reconstruction.
-It receives relatively noisy depth images from RGB-D sensors such as Kinect and RealSense, and integrates depth readings into the :ref:`voxel_block_grid`.
+It receives relatively noisy depth images from RGB-D sensors such as Kinect and RealSense, and integrates depth readings into the :ref:`voxel_block_grid` given known camera poses.
 TSDF integration reduces noise and generates smooth surfaces.

 The integration process mainly consists of two steps, (sparse) **block** selection and activation, and (dense) **voxel** value integration.
+An example can be found at ``examples/python/t_reconstruction_system/integrate.py``.

+The system may run at a minimal dataset in ``examples/test_data/RGBD``, but it is recommended to run on real-world longer sequences to demonstrate the functionality.
+Please refer to :ref:`tutorial/geometry/rgbd_image.ipynb` for more available datasets.

 Activation
 ``````````